carpentries/lesson-development-training/episodes/09-formative-assessment.md

 can inform decisions about how to modify instruction to better promote learning; they can also inform learners about changes they may need to make to improve their learning.
 Ideally, they should be used often (e.g. after every 15-20 minutes of teaching),  providing opportunities to instructors to change  pace  and refocus  learners’ attention.
-For short courses, formative assessments are usually more valuable and easier to implement in practice than summative assessements - they need  not  be complex  or  time-consuming, just  informative  enough about  learning for instructors and learners.
+For short courses, formative assessments are usually more valuable and easier to implement in practice than summative assessements - they need  not  be complex  or  time-consuming, just  informative  enough about  learning for both instructors and learners.

-The most effective way to test learner understanding is  to do such assessments in class - they engage all learners and allow you to check their confidence with the content and its delivery, can help you deal with any potential misunderstandings as soon as they arise, and maximise the value of workshop for everyone.
+The most effective way to test learner understanding is  to do such assessments in class - they engage all learners and allow instructors to check learners' confidence with the content and its delivery, can help you deal with any potential misunderstandings as soon as they arise, and maximise the value of workshop for everyone.
 Such formative assessments also help with *metacognition* - the awareness a learner has that they are succeeding in learning something new.
 Any instructional tool that generates feedback and is used in a formative way to check for learners' understanding can be described as “formative assessment”.
 For example,

 - reflection at the end of a session to help process learning - e.g. asking learners to write down things they learned, things they want to know more about and any questions they still have
-- concept maps - asking learners to reflect by drawing a diagram or writing down a list of new concepts and skills they’ve learned and how they connect with previous knowledge
+- concept maps - asking learners to reflect by drawing a diagram or writing down a list of new concepts and skills they’ve learned and (optionally) how they connect with previous knowledge
 - minute cards - gauging learners’ satisfaction and understanding using agreed signals (e.g. raising different coloured post-it notes to indicate that the pace is too fast/slow, that they completed/have not completed an exercise).

 Many other formative assessment tools can be found in Briggs’ list of ["21 ways to check for student understanding"](https://www.opencolleges.edu.au/informed/features/21-ways-to-check-for-student-understanding/).